-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you how you can use PolicyPak’s Item Level Targeting just like the Group Policy Preferences to dictate exactly when and where a particular Pak’s settings should apply.

 Let’s go ahead and take a Group Policy Object.
 I’m going to link it over to my entire domain, which would theoretically affect everybody.
 If I were to call this “Manage WinZip with PolicyPak” and I click “Edit…” here, if I were to go on the “User” side and go to “PolicyPak/Applications/New/Application,” you can see I’ve got a bunch of Paks ready to go, but for this demo I’m going to talk about “PolicyPak for WinZip 14 and Later” just to keep ourselves focused here.

 What I want to do is click on “WinZip 14 and Later.”
 Let me go ahead and set something simple like “Passwords.”Maybe I want all of my Windows 7 machines to get “7” characters and also lock down the “Cameras” tab.
 I’ll go ahead and “Disable whole tab in target application” for WinZip.